benjaminmishra/form3-client-go/README.md

    - run ```make docker.cleanup``` in the root directory of the codebase.

 ## Versioning
 This library follows semvers.
-At this moment this is labelled as v1.0.0-beta.2 release, although that doesn't make sense in the context of this module.
-It is there purely to demonstrate how the versioning would be done in a production module.
+At this moment this is labelled as v1.0.0-beta.2 release.

 ## Features yet to be implemented and known issues